-- (4) If either or both of the insured's scale or weight tickets/records are unacceptable, the insured's records of weighed production cannot be used.
-The adjuster measured and calculated production will be used and the procedures for commingled production in paragraph 1233 will apply. - (5) Insured's weight tickets/records for previous year's production cannot be used to separate prior year's production from current year's production stored in the same storage structure, unless the AIP or another USDA agency measures the prior year's production just prior to current year's production being added (a copy of the other USDA agency's measurements must be kept in the loss file).
+- (5) If the insured's scale and/or weight tickets/records are unacceptable, the insured's records of weighed production cannot be used.
+The adjuster-measured and calculated production will be used and the procedures for commingled production in paragraph 1233 will apply. - Insured's weight tickets/records for previous year's production cannot be used to separate prior year's production from current year's production stored in the same storage structure, unless the AIP or another USDA agency measures the previous year's production just prior to current year's production being added (a copy of the other USDA agency's measurements must be kept in the loss file).
 Also, refer to subparagraph 934(4).